career decision

 Choosing a course

-A broadly accurate principle based on my experience are one, choose a university degree course only if there are no acceptable vocational and apprenticeship equivalents and two, choose a course that will give you not only the sort of knowledge and skills that people are willing to pay you for but also a reasonable return on your investment, as university education is a big investment.
+2. Choose a degree course that in itself will give you not only the sort of knowledge and skills that people are willing to pay you fairly well not meagrely for, privately or as an employee in a small, medium or large private enterprise, charitable, governmental or non-governmental organization and so forth but also a reasonable return on your investment, as university education is a big investment.

 Some few UK facts: